python/cpython/Doc/howto/perf_profiling.rst

 :author: Pablo Galindo

-The Linux ``perf`` profiler is a very powerful tool that allows you to profile and obtain information about the performance of your application.
-It is a very powerful profiler that also has a very vibrant ecosystem of tools that aid with the analysis of the data that it produces.
+The Linux ``perf`` profiler is a very powerful tool that allows you to profile and obtain information about the performance of your application. ``perf`` also has a very vibrant ecosystem of tools that aid with the analysis of the data that it produces.

 The main problem with using the ``perf`` profiler with Python applications is that ``perf`` only allows to get information about native symbols, this is, the names of